-Reset the Router by holding down the Reset button for thirty seconds.
-Then reset your cable or DSL modem by powering the unit off and then on.
+Reset the Router by holding down the Reset button for approximately five seconds.
+Reset your cable or DSL modem by powering the unit off and then on.
+Contact Vonage for assistance.
+Refer to "Appendix H: Contact Information" for Vonage's contact information.